thejoester/pf2e-reroll-stats/README.md

 **Note:** The intent for this is to track Hero Point rerolls, but this will also track if a character also rerolls using the "Reroll and keep [new/lower/higher] result."

 ### How To Use
-The module will automatically track re-rolls made by players and add them to a Journal entry in the base journal folder named "ReRoll Tracker Stats".
+The module will automatically track re-rolls made by players and add them to a Journal entry in the base journal folder named "ReRoll Stats".

 ![Example](https://i.ibb.co/Nt0Kfg2/reroll-stats.png)